-Who is eligible for the Zostavax lawsuit settlement?
+Who is eligible for a Zostavax lawsuit settlements 2022?

-If you or your family member develops shingles three weeks to 12 months after receiving the Zostavax vaccine, or is diagnosed with any of these serious conditions within two years of getting the Zostavax vaccine, you may be eligible for a class action.
+What are the requirements for a Zostavax lawsuit?
+If you or your family member develops shingles three weeks to 12 months after receiving the Zostavax vaccine or is diagnosed with any of these serious conditions within two years of getting the Zostavax vaccine, you may be eligible for a Zostavax Merck class action.